Hemorrhoids

 Symptoms, and Management

-Hemorrhoids are a common anorectal condition affecting millions of people worldwide.
-The information below provides a comprehensive examination of hemorrhoids, including their causes, symptoms, and management strategies.
+Hemorrhoids are a common anorectal condition that affects millions of people worldwide.
+The information below provides a comprehensive overview of hemorrhoids, including their causes, symptoms, and management strategies.

 What Are Hemorrhoids?